scottcrowley/lego/README.md

 ## Data Population

-There is a massive amount of data available on the Rebrickable site and API calls can become very time comsuming, it was determined to be better to have a majority of the data reside in the local database.
-There is a place you can download all the content from Rebrickable in CSV format.
-This data is updated once a month.
+There is a massive amount of data available on the Rebrickable site and API calls can become very time comsuming, it was determined to be better to have a majority of the data reside in a local database.
+There is a place you can download all the content from Rebrickable in CSV format, which is updated once a month.
 The only real need to keep the local database current with the Rebrickable data, is in the event where you are adding a lot of new sets.
 So once the data is populated in the local database, there won't be a need to update it very often.

 #### CSV Downloads
 The CSV files are available for download on the Rebrickable site at https://rebrickable.com/downloads/.
 These files are usually updated at the beginning of each month.
 Below are direct links to each of the files that should be downloaded and imported into the local database.